Google Shopping Campaigns Guide: Best Practices, Tips & Tricks

 - Product category – choose from Google's predefined categories

 - Link to item's page on your website

 No need to write text ads like you do for search campaigns – shopping ads are generated automatically using the data in your feed.

 Tips for Maintaining Your Product Feed

-You can't even think about setting up a Shopping Campaign in AdWords until you get your product data feed defined and have a process in place to update it as product info, availability, and pricing change.
+You can't even think about setting up a Shopping Campaign in Google Ads until you get your product data feed defined and have a process in place to update it as product info, availability, and pricing change.
 This is super important because if your data feed doesn't match your website, Google will not show your product ads.

 Some companies do this manually using Google spreadsheets, some use third-party services, and some use special software on their website to keep this info up-to-date and in sync with their website.
 Using a Google spreadsheet certainly gives you the most control, but might not be realistic to manage if you have 1000s of products.

 A good data feed is a huge factor in the success of your Shopping Campaigns.
 A few super-important things to keep in mind: